mohsin512syed/React_H/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
-const memorizedValue = useMemo(()=>{
-    return computedValue
-},[dependencies])
+1.useState is a React Hook that lets you add a state variable to your component. const [state, setState] = useState(initialState) useState(initialState) set functions, like setSomething(nextState).

+2.In React, useEffect is a hook that allows you to perform side effects in functional components.
+Side effects can include things like data fetching, subscriptions, DOM manipulations, timers, or logging.

-.useMemo is a React Hook used for memorization , .Memorization is a technique to optimize performance by caching the results of expensice function calls, .Use it when you wan to prevent unnecessory re-execution of a function on every render .useCallback is a react hook use for function memorization=> during the component render create a instance the useCall back hook memorized the instance and avoiding unnecessory re-execution
+3.useMemo is a React Hook used for memorization , Memorization is a technique to optimize performance by caching the results of expensice function calls, Use it when you wan to prevent unnecessory re-execution of a function on every render.

+4.useCallback is a react hook use for function memorization=> during the component render create a instance the useCall back hook memorized the instance and avoiding unnecessory re-execution

-.Controlled and Uncrotrolled components => controlled components consist of three parts event handler  , state update and state management or other side the uncontrolled components managed with the help of dom , .UseRef is sa react hook that lets your ref and dont need to the component rendering , .UseRef function component ma mutale reference bnany ka lye istmal hota hai ,
+5.UseRef is sa react hook that lets your ref and dont need to the component rendering UseRef function component ma mutale reference bnany ka lye istmal hota hai .

+6.Context API in React is used to share data across the components without passing the props manually through every level.
+It allows to create global state of data providing global access to all the components.

+7.In React, useReducer is a hook used for state management, especially when the state logic is complex or when managing multiple state values.
+It is an alternative to useState but is designed for more advanced scenarios.